scullxbones/akka-persistence-mongo/README.md

 ### Jars now available in central snapshots repo:

-0.0.2 is tracking 2.3.0-RC4 and passing the [Akka Persistence TCK](https://github.com/krasserm/akka-persistence-testkit)
+0.0.2 is tracking 2.3.0-RC4 and passing the [Akka Persistence TCK](https://github.com/krasserm/akka-persistence-testkit) version `0.1`

 #### Using sbt?